 Version 200.0 will improve the ArcGIS Runtime SDK for Java’s integration with JavaFX and will continue to support both Java 11 and Java 17.

 For both the new SDKs (Swift and Kotlin), the naming now reflects the developer technology, in line with the other three SDKs.
 In the past there has sometimes been confusion since the .NET and Qt SDKs both support building iOS and Android apps.

 While 100.15 will be a long-term support release focusing on bug fixes, at version 200.0 we’ll get back to releasing new functionality with each release.
 It’s too soon to let you know exactly what that’s going to be, but rest assured we have some exciting and powerful new capabilities lined up for you.

 We first announced this plan publicly at the 2022 Esri Developer Summit in Palm Springs.
-Developers have been excited by the news, and we expect to have early adopter versions of the SDKs available for you to begin working with later in the year.
-Stay tuned to the ArcGIS blog for more details.
+Developers have been excited by the news, and we now have a beta program available.

 200.0 beta program

 To give you a taste of the upcoming changes and to help you get a head start on your move to the 200.x releases, we have launched a public beta program for the 200.0 ArcGIS Runtime SDKs.
 We have released betas for the 200.0 ArcGIS Runtime SDKs for .NET, Java and Qt, and will release betas for the Swift and Kotlin SDKs later in the year.
 The beta program will end once all five SDKs are available for production use at 200.1.

 Here’s the roadmap for the ArcGIS Runtime 200.0 beta program.